Psych Building

 Overview

 The Riverside Accuracy Project (RAP) is a long-term investigation into several important topics relevant to the assessment and perception of human personality.
-Funded for almost two decades by the National Institute of Mental Health grant R01-MH42427, the project more recently has gained support from National Science Foundation grant 0642243.
-At present the lab is working on three main projects:
+Funded for almost two decades by the National Institute of Mental Health grant R01-MH42427, the project more recently gained support from National Science Foundation grant BCS-0642243.

-3. Accuracy of Personality Judgment.
-This research program, which has been running for the longest time (and is the basis of the name of our lab) is based on the Realistic Accuracy Model (Funder, 1995, 1999).
+This research program is based on the Realistic Accuracy Model (Funder, 1995, 1999, 2012).
 Theoretically, the model proposes that accurate personality judgment requires a four-stage process in which (1) relevant information is emitted by the target which (2) becomes available to the judge, who then (3) detects this information and (4) utilizes it correctly.
 Empirically, four moderator variables make accuracy more or less likely, including properties of (1) the judge (e.g., judgmental ability), (2) the target (e.g., judgability), (3) the trait being judged (e.g., visibility), and (4) the information upon which the judgment is based (e.g., its quantity or quality).
+For a summary of this research, click here.

 Resources

-We are pleased to provide four new research resources.
+We are pleased to provide these research resources.

 1. Revised Behavioral Q-sort.
 The Riverside Behavioral Q-sort has been revised for more general use, outside of the laboratory contexts in which it has been employed to date.